AYER -- Four-term selectman James Fay resigned on Tuesday, citing personal reasons and leaving an empty seat in the now four-member board.

 Among his many contributions to the town, one of the most notable is his dedication to veterans.
 Fay had a long career in the military, ending his career at Fort Devens.
 He is among those responsible for erecting the veterans memorial at Town Hall.
 He also spent significant time representing Ayer on the Joint Boards of Selectmen in the ongoing multi-year quest to determine the disposition of Devens.

 With elections approaching in April, it's unlikely selectmen will vote to have a special election to replace Fay.
-The group already meets the quorum of three, and a new law approved by the town and state will reduce the board from five members to three in the next election.

 Follow Amelia on Twitter and Tout @AmeliaPakHarvey.